ABelliqueux/uvc-gadget/README.md

+## This is mirrored from https://gitlab.freedesktop.org/camera/uvc-gadget/ as it is currently down until 2025-03-22

 # uvcgadget - UVC gadget C library

 uvcgadget is a pure C library that implements handling of UVC gadget functions.